thdelmas/better-README/README.md

 ## Contributing

-How do you can help ?
+How can you help ?

-How does someone develop the code ?
+What are the guidelines to follow?

 Please check the [CONTRIBUTING.md](CONTRIBUTING.md) file